More information

 After 7 to 8 weeks the compost is put through a screening machine, extracting the 30mm product and 10 mm compost fines ready to use.

-For many years there has been controversy over peat in compost, due to the climate changes, it has been highlighted that using peat in compost plays a huge role in adding carbon-dioxide into the atmosphere.
 The Committee on Climate Change estimates around 39 tonnes of carbon dioxide has been released from every hectare of lowland peat that has been drained and fertilised every year.
 A further 18.5 to 23 million tonnes are released from other peatlands in the UK.
-So the answer is yes, you should buy peat free products as in turn you are saving the atmosphere.